ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 The **sendpsbt** is a low-level RPC command which sends a fully-signed PSBT.

 - *psbt*: A string that represents psbt value.
+- *reserve*: an optional number of blocks to increase reservation of any of our inputs by; default is 72.

 EXAMPLE JSON REQUEST
 --------------------